pikhovkin/yametrikapy/README.rst

 The library support only JSON format.

-Sign in via login and password, code or token.

 To sign in you need client_id, get it from https://tech.yandex.ru/oauth/doc/dg/tasks/register-client-docpage/ for your application.

 To connect to Yandex.Metric, you need to get a code: